 Each month, teachers will select good citizens from their class to participate in the Otter Club and will provide the principal with the names of those students.
 The principal will make monthly presentations in each classroom, whenever possible, to announce the Otter Club recipients.
-Outstanding acts of kindness as well as 5th grade Toolbox Honors will be presented during the Spring Dance at the end of the year.
+Outstanding acts of kindness as well as 5th grade Toolbox Honors will be presented during the 5th grade promotion ceremony and Celebration of Dance/Classroom Celebrations at the end of the year.
 All 5th graders present in the spring are eligible for handprints in the hallways.

-Caught Being Good
+Caught Being Good Recognition

-The entire staff of Robert Down School will be on the lookout for students performing acts of kindness during the school day and how students are utilizing their toolbox tools.
-Students "caught being good" will be given a recognition card and a well-deserved pat on the back.
-Students may put their cards in the "Caught Being Good" box in the school lobby.
-At every Random Act of Kindness assembly, all are acknowledged for their good deeds and 12 students' names are drawn from the "Otter" box for a special get-together with the principal.
+The entire staff of Robert Down School will be on the lookout for students performing acts of kindness and playing with sportsmanship during the school day and how students are utilizing their toolbox tools.
+Students "caught being good" and "being a good sport" will be given a recognition card and a well-deserved pat on the back.
+Students may put their cards in the "Caught Being Good" can in the school lobby.
+At every Toolbox assembly/video, all are acknowledged for their good deeds and 12 students' names are drawn from the "Otter" box for a special get-together with the principal.